The first Forest Adventure In Japan

 - Children under third grade must be accompanied by a supervising adult.

-- One adult (18+) may supervise up to five children.
+- One adult (18+) may supervise up to four children.

 ※1 Groups of 15 or more may reserve the course for their exclusive use.
 Prior booking is required, please contact us for details.

 On average the Adventure course takes approx. 1.5 – 2.5 hours, and the Canopy course takes approx. 1 - 1.5 hours.
 This includes the time required for your safety briefing.
 Also, it all depends on how speedy you are, and how busy the course is.